 In order to benefit from the protections of the ADA, a job applicant or employee first must disclose a qualifying disability, particularly for disabilities that are not obvious.
 For many people, the topic of disclosure can be both delicate and complex.
 A Cornell University survey asked respondents with disabilities to rate the importance of various factors in the decision to disclose (or not disclose) the existence of a disability to an employer.
-The top reasons supporting disclosure were: “need for accommodation” (68%), “supportive supervisor relationship” (64%), and “disability-friendly workplace” (57%) (see Figure 1).
-Conversely, the top reasons discouraging disclosure were: “risk of being fired/not hired” (73%), “employer may focus on disability (62%), and “risk of losing health care” (62%) (see Figure 2) (von Schrader, S., Malzer, V., Erickson, W., & Bruyère , S, 2011).
+The top reasons supporting disclosure were: “need for accommodation” (68%), “supportive supervisor relationship” (64%), and “disability-friendly workplace” (57%).
+Conversely, the top reasons discouraging disclosure were: “risk of being fired/not hired” (73%), “employer may focus on disability (62%), and “risk of losing health care” (62%) (von Schrader, S., Malzer, V., Erickson, W., & Bruyère , S, 2011).

-This research highlights a number of key issues for the disability service provider.
+This research highlights several key issues for the Disability Service Provider.
 First, many disabilities are not obvious—you can’t “see” them.
 Couple this with the fact that job seekers/employees with disabilities fear disparate treatment: not getting hired, getting fired, or being treated differently at work, to name just a few, and for many people receiving employment services this could lead to a reluctance to disclose to an employer.
-For example, depression, anxiety disorders, epilepsy, diabetes, multiple sclerosis and HIV/AIDS are non-obvious disabilities and nearly always considered covered disabilities under the ADA, but if a job seeker chooses not to disclose, s/he is not entitled to the protections offered by the ADA, including reasonable accommodation.
+For example, depression, anxiety disorders, epilepsy, diabetes, multiple sclerosis and HIV/AIDS are non-obvious disabilities and nearly always considered covered disabilities under the ADA, but if a job seeker chooses not to disclose, that person is not entitled to the protections offered by the ADA, including reasonable accommodation.

-US Department of Labor, Office of Disability & Employment Policy (ODEP): Youth, Disclosure, and the Workplace: Why, When, What, and How
+- US Department of Labor, Office of Disability & Employment Policy (ODEP): Youth, Disclosure, and the Workplace: Why, When, What, and How

 Reasonable Accommodation in the Workplace